 2. Sow sunflower seeds

-Sowing your sunflowers indoors in early to mid spring can give them the best chance at becoming established and building strength before they are planted outside – as here, they’ll face changing temperatures, insects, and a range of different weather conditions.
+Sowing your sunflowers indoors in early to mid-spring can give them the best chance of becoming established and building strength before they are planted outside – as here, they’ll face changing temperatures, pests, and a range of different weather conditions.

 You can buy different varieties of sunflower seeds on the Crocus website – and if you want to learn more about how to grow and care for sunflowers, have a read of this article from BBC Gardeners’ World Magazine.